XKOVA/XKOVA-L1/BOUNTY.md

 ## Notes

 - Thirdweb Pay onramp is installed; however, they do not have it deployed to Avalanche Fuji yet.
-- Desktop UI functionality for the app is very good.
+- Desktop UI functionality for the frontend app is very good.
 - Mobile UI support within wallet apps is great on MetaMask, needs some work on Core.
 - Mobile UI support for MetaMask/Core via Safari/Chrome is good.
+- PWA functionality is installed, however more testing is needed to ensure it works as expected.

+## Disclaimer

+The frontend app is not fully ready for public/social media testing/scrutiny yet, however feel free to share with anyone you wish.